-Christopher L. Campbell, Technical Director
+Christopher L. Campbell, Artistic Advisory - Technical Production

 Chris is an attorney and also owner of California Arts Academy, where he coordinates the technical aspects of performance.
-He is also a member of the WSF Board.

 Lisa Taber, Director - The Two Gentlemen of Verona

-Aaron Spjute, Director - The Complete Works of William Shakespeare
+Aaron Spjute, Director - The Complete Works of William Shakespeare (Abridged)

-Anjanette Schmidt, Financial & Logistics
+Anjanette Schmidt, Finance & Logistics

 Associates play a significant and ongoing role in the Festival, but may not be directly involved in the current season.